The North Korean Film Studio Posters

 Over the years, artists from the film studio were instructed to paint advertisements and hoardings to make the sets look realistic and to create a North Korean view of foreign street scenes.

-You have to remember that these Korean artists would have had no direct experience of these places and would have drawn their inspiration from photographs.
-Their ‘capitalist’ style adverts promoted dog grooming to brothels and even included their interpretation of western-style film hoardings.
+Their ‘capitalist’ style adverts promoted dog grooming to brothels and even included their interpretation of Western-style film hoardings.
 The posters have a wonderful naivety, a ‘lost in translation’ feel to them.
-In North Korea advertising is not permitted so the artists were dealing with a medium that was truly alien to them.

 Director of Koryo Studio, Nicholas Bonner, has been a regular visitor to the Film Studio since the 1990s and he always photographed the film posters as they were replaced or re-painted.
-In 2003 he commissioned artists from the Film Studio to recreate the advertising posters as individual pieces of art.

 A Chinese investor has recently acquired the film set, so renovations are now underway and unfortunately, the original posters will most likely have been destroyed.
 Now the only full record of the posters is with Koryo Studio.

-North Korean Film Studio Poster ArtWorks
+North Korean Film Studio Poster Artworks

-Limited edition of 20 giclee prints at 120 eur + shipping
+Limited edition of 20 giclee prints at 120 EUR + shipping.

 La Mer Beauty Salon, Pyongyang Film Street Posters